codeplaysoftware/portBLAS/benchmark/README.md

     --benchmark_format console
 ```

-## CSV configuration files
+## Benchmark parameters

 ### CSV format

-The benchmarks need to be given a CSV file containing the parameters to run
+The benchmarks can be given a CSV file containing the parameters to run with
-with (matrix/vector dimensions, transpose or not, etc).
-One line corresponds to
+(matrix/vector dimensions, transpose or not, etc).
+One line corresponds to one
-one set of parameters, i.e one name for the library (though it will be iterated
+set of parameters, i.e one name for the library (though it will be iterated
 many times for statistical accuracy).

 The formats for the different BLAS levels are: